William F. Tate IV

-William F. Tate IV is the provost and executive vice president of academic affairs at the University of South Carolina.
-He holds the USC Education Foundation Distinguished Professorship with appointments in Sociology and Family and Preventive Medicine (secondary appointment).
+William F. Tate IV is the president of Louisiana State University.
+Previously, he was provost and executive vice president of academic affairs at the University of South Carolina and held the USC Education Foundation Distinguished Professorship with appointments in Sociology and Family and Preventive Medicine (secondary appointment).
 Prior to joining the University of South Carolina faculty, he served as dean and vice provost for graduate education at Washington University in St. Louis, where he held the Edward Mallinckrodt Distinguished University Professorship in Arts & Sciences.
 Before serving at Washington University in St. Louis, he held the William and Betty Adams Chair at TCU and served on the faculty of the University of Wisconsin at Madison.

 Tate’s research program has focused on the social determinants of mathematics performance.
 He served on the faculty of the University of Wisconsin at Madison, where he was a senior researcher at the NSF-funded National Institute for Science Education working in the area of systemic reform and policy studies.
 He later served as project director of the Urban Systemic Program, an NSF-funded project in the Dallas Independent School District, where he was charged with district-wide responsibility in mathematics, science, and engineering education for over 161,000 students and 10,500 teachers.
 He served as a member of Mathematical Sciences Education Board at the National Research Council.
 His co-edited book project titled, Research and Practice Pathways in Mathematics Education: Disrupting Tradition captures his interest in connecting researchers, policymakers, and practitioners to improve opportunity to learn in mathematics education.